Castlefield: Regeneration

 Castlefield regeneration dates from 1972, when the Greater Manchester Council carried out archaeological investigations in the area.
 The Liverpool Road goods depot closed 8 September 1975, and the GMC made a survey of the site and it became the North Western Museum of Science and Industry in 1978.

 Through the joint efforts of the Civic Trust, the Georgian Group, the Victorian Society and Manchester Region Industrial Archaeology Society (MRIAS) a report called Historic Castlefield was published in 1979, which set upon a development framework.

 Also in 1979 Castlefield was designated a conservation area even though most of its historic canals and buildings were derelict.
 The major landowner was the Manchester Ship Canal Company.
 The area's potential had been recognised and the 1982 City Centre Local Plan actively supported the Museum of Science and Industry at Liverpool Road, and the Castlefield Conservation Area Steering Committee, (CCASC) was formed.

 Castlefield designated itself Britain's first Urban Heritage Park in 1983.
 This led to £40m of public sector funding being invested for regeneration.

 In 1988 the Central Manchester Development Corporation was created to formulate a regeneration policy for nearly 187 ha of central Manchester (approximately 40% of the city centre) and to pump-prime private sector development using Government grants.
 This embraced Castlefield.

 The Corporation determined that Castlefield should be revitalised by strengthening the tourism base, consolidating and supporting business activity and establishing a vibrant residential community.
 The imaginative and sensitive conservation and enhancement of the listed buildings, canals, viaducts and spaces, was to be achieved with high standards of urban design.

 A large number of grants now became available for public/private development partnerships.

 One organisation to benefit was Jim Ramsbottom's, Castlefield Estates company, who initiated several significant development projects, including Eastgate, Merchants Warehouse and Dukes 92.

 The similarly named Castlefield Management Company was created in 1992 as a non-profit company to provide services, events and to maintain the environmental quality of the area.
 An Urban Ranger service was set up to assist visitors, guide tours and oversee the Urban Heritage Park.

-Most of the buildings have now either been renovated or restored and many have been converted into modern apartments (warehouse flats).
-Numerous archaeological digs have taken place and revealed a great deal about the early history of the city.
+Most of the buildings have now either been renovated or restored and a number of them have been converted into modern apartments (warehouse flats).
+A number of archaeological digs have taken place and revealed a great deal about the early history of the city.
 Manchester City Council have recently encouraged high quality new developments to accompany the converted warehouses and enhance the conservation area.
 However, key sites remain to be completed, and Ian Simpson's proposals for a massive eight-storey block of apartments at Jackson's Wharf, has twice been rejected by the City Council reflecting vociferous local objections.
 For instance, the entertainer Mike Harding said: